Conservation vs Preservation: Understanding the Difference from the Perspective of a Hunter

 Preservation means protecting natural resources in their original state

-Preservation, on the other hand, is a more restrictive approach that emphasizes protecting natural resources in their original state.
-This means that natural resources are not to be used for any commercial or recreational purposes.
-The focus is on protecting natural areas, wildlife, and other resources for their intrinsic value, rather than for their economic or social value.
+On the other hand, preservation is a more restrictive approach that emphasizes protecting natural resources in their original state.
+This means that natural resources are not used for commercial or recreational purposes.
+The focus is on protecting natural areas, wildlife, and other resources for their intrinsic value rather than for their economic or social value.

-Preservationists believe that under the right circumstances, renewable resources can replenish indefinitely if left alone, so the natural environment should be protected from human intervention, and natural areas should be preserved in their natural state.
+Preservationists believe that renewable resources can replenish indefinitely if left alone under the right circumstances.
+So, the natural environment should be protected from human intervention, and natural areas should be preserved in their natural state.

 What does preservation emphasize